-The solution contain 1 volume of 40% formaldehyde (formalin) in 100 volumes of 3% trisodium citrate.
+The solution contains 1 volume of 40% formaldehyde (formalin) in 100 volumes of 3% trisodium citrate.
 The formalin acts as preservative and citrate as anticoagulant.

-Draw blood in the pipette up to mark and diluting fluid up to 101 mark and mix well.
-Charge the counting chamber, place it under the microscope and identify the engraved lines under the lowest magnification (marked "x3.5").
-Identify the RBC counting areas under next magnification (marked "x 10") and turn to the next magnification ("x 40") and count the cells systematically; the small squares are there to avoid re-counting the same cell or missing any cell; start from the top left square and move across to the last square; then come down to the next row and so on; in order to avoid re-counting the cells on the lines, adopt a convention to ignore cells touching the upper and left line and to include cells touching the lower and tight lines.
+Draw blood in the pipette up to 0.5 mark and diluting fluid up to 101 mark and mix well.
+Charge the counting chamber, place it under the microscope and identify the engraved lines under the lowest magnification (x4).
+Identify the RBC counting areas under next magnification (x10) and turn to the next magnification (x40) and count the cells systematically; the small squares are there to avoid re-counting the same cell or missing any cell; start from the top left square and move across to the last square; then come down to the next row and so on; in order to avoid re-counting the cells on the lines, adopt a convention to ignore cells touching the upper and left line and to include cells touching the lower and tight lines.
 Count the cells in all five RBC counting areas.
 Calculation:

 The volume of the fluid in medium square = 0.004 sq.mm.

-Volume of fluid in all 5 squares = 5 x 0.004 cu.mm

-= 0.02 cu.mm.

-Let the total number of cells counted in all 5 areas be C

-Number of cells in 1 cu.mm diluted blood = C
+Volume of fluid in all 5 squares $= 5 \times 0.004 \text{ cu.mm}$ = 0.02 cu.mm.
+Let the total number of cells counted in all f 5 areas be C Number of cells in 1 cu.mm diluted blood = C / 0.02 = 50C The dilution is 1 in 200.
+Cells in 1 cu.mm.undiluted blood = 50 x 200 C = 10,000C

-0.02

-= 50C

-The dilution is 1 in 200

-/ Cells in 1 cu.mm. undiluted blood = 50 x 200 C

-= 10,000C

-Name [Males] WBC Count Name[Females] WBC Count (cells/cu.mm) (cells/cu.mm)
+Name [Males] RBC Count Name[Females] RBC Count

+(cells/cu.mm) (cells/cu.mm)

+1

+2

+3

+4

+Mean

+SD